7 Powerful Reasons to Learn Social Selling

 #2: Social Media is One of the Top Online Activities for Your Prospects

-You could be one of the many people who doesn’t spend much time on social media.
+You could be one of the many people who do not spend much time on social media.
 You just don’t “get it” or see why it’s so valuable.

 Many of today’s Millennials, who grew up using social media, would say the same thing about spending their time listening to the radio or watching television shows with commercials.